relab/bbhash/README.md

 BBHash is a fast Go implementation of a minimal perfect hash function for large key sets.

-## Installing the package for use in your own project
+## Installing the module for use in your own project

 ```sh
 % go get github.com/relab/bbhash